 Strong scientific research suggests that coenzyme Q10, or CoQ10, can help reduce the frequency of migraine headaches.
-CoQ10 can help lower CGRP levels that spike during a migraine attack, which can reduce migraine frequency.
+CoQ10 can help lower CGRP levels that spike during an attack, which can reduce migraine frequency.
 In fact, one study found that most participants’ headache days decreased by more than 50% after taking CoQ10.

 It’s difficult to get enough CoQ10 through dietary sources, so taking a supplement is recommended if this is the nutrient you need.

 We know, easier said than done.
-And we also know you’ve likely already made several lifestyle changes to keep your migraines as few and far between as possible.
+And we also know you’ve likely already made several lifestyle changes to keep your migraine attacks as few and far between as possible.
 But as you attempt new types of treatment, it’s more important than ever to stay healthy and balanced.
 So just take these as gentle reminders to practice self-care.